Major professional sports leagues in the United States and Canada

-Major professional sports leagues in the United States (U.S.) and Canada, which compete in the sports of football, baseball, basketball, ice hockey, and soccer, include the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), the National Hockey League (NHL), and Major League Soccer (MLS).
-As the NFL only competes in the U.S., the prominent gridiron football league in Canada is the Canadian Football League (CFL).
+Major professional sports leagues in the United States and Canada, which compete in the sports of baseball, basketball, football, ice hockey, and soccer, include Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), the National Hockey League (NHL), and Major League Soccer (MLS).
+The NFL only competes in the United States, with the prominent gridiron football league in Canada being the Canadian Football League (CFL).

 MLB, the NBA, the NFL, and the NHL are commonly referred to as the "Big Four".
-Each of these is the wealthiest professional club competition in its sport worldwide, and along with the Premier League, make up the top five sports leagues by revenue in the world.
+Each of these is the wealthiest professional club competition in its sport worldwide and, along with the Premier League, make up the top five sports leagues by revenue in the world.